-MOSAIC - Monitoring Of Salivary cortisol in Anogenital skin Inflammation treated with topical Corticosteroids v1.2 24072023
+MOSAIC - Monitoring Of Salivary cortisol in Anogenital skin Inflammation treated with topical Corticosteroids

-Information leaflet for parents of girls
+Information leaflet for parents of boys

-Your daughter is invited to take part in a research study.
-Before deciding whether she wishes to take part, it is important for you to understand why the research is being done and what it will involve.
+Your son is invited to take part in a research study.
+Before deciding whether they wish to take part, it is important for you to understand why the research is being done and what it will involve.
 Please take time to read the following information leaflet carefully.
 If there is anything that is not clear, or if you would like more information, please ask a member of the research team.